 12. Keep overview with spice step shelf

-This spice step shelf is perfect to keep overview in small cabinets.
+This spice step shelf is perfect for keeping an overview in small cabinets.
 Use it for your sauces and favorite spices.

-This organizer seriously make your spices so much better organized and easy to find.
+This organizer seriously makes your spices so much better organized and easy to find.

 Get spice organizer:

 13. Organize with turntables

 If you’ve ever knocked over half of your cabinet’s content, raise your hand.
 Reaching for the stuff you need in your overpacked cabinets/pantry is hard.